loudringphone/ultimate-tictactoe/README.md

                     if (document.getElementById(`${cons2Win[i][j-2]}`).getAttribute('class') === 'cell cell2') {
                         targetCell = document.getElementById(`${cons2Win[i][j-2]}`)
 ```
-"p2played" is an array to record the moves A.I. has already made in previous turns.
+"p2played" is an array to record the moves that A.I. has already made in previous turns.
 The game has 8 different winning conditions which are represented as arrays. "checkP2" is to check how many Os A.I. has in each of the 8 arrays.
-If A.I. needs three more Os to win the game, checkP2 would be "".
-If two, "W" and if one, "WW".
+If A.I. needs three more Os to win the game in one condition, checkP2 would be "" for that condition.
+If two more, "W" and if one more, "WW".
-Hence if checkP2 is "WW", the algorithm will check whether the last suqare is unoccuplied or if it has been filled by Player1.
+Hence if checkP2 is "WW", the algorithm will check whether the last suqare is still unoccuplied or if it has been filled by Player 1.
 If it is empty, A.I. will take that square and win the game.
 In the above example, "j-2" means A.I. needs the first position of an array where A.I. has already had two Os in it.
 If the position is empty, A.I. will take it and win the game.

-Last but not least, A.I. could make random move after its first move if the algorithm could not any possibility to win in the current turn nor Player 1 will win in the next turn.
+Last but not least, A.I. could make random move after its first move if the algorithm could not find any possibility to win in its current turn nor Player 1 will win in the next turn.
 The line of code is as follows:
 ```
 let i = Math.floor(Math.random() * cells.length);
                 targetCell = cells[i]